 Have you ever considered coming for Florence, Italy, to study the art and craft of making jewelry in metal by hand?
+This could be the unique experience you add to your travel itinerary, or a gift to someone you know.
 Inquire about having private jewelry lessons or workshops from one person minimum to 8 maximum.
 Bespoke courses can vary from 3 hours to 3 months, based on personal needs and requests.
-I have been teaching these courses for 10+ years in a studio not far from the Santa Maria Novella train station.
+No prior experience is needed for beginners.
+I have been teaching these courses for 15+ years in a studio in the historic center of Florence.
+Languages spoken: English and Italian.
 Contact for more information.

 3-hour jewelry workshops in Florence, Italy